OpenEvalProject/evals/manuscripts/elife-80428/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0220mzb33 Department of Twin Research and Genetic Epidemiology, King’s College London London United Kingdom
+1. Department of Twin Research and Genetic Epidemiology, King’s College London London United Kingdom ([ROR:0220mzb33](https://ror.org/0220mzb33))
-2. https://ror.org/0524sp257 Population Health Sciences, Bristol Medical School, University of Bristol Bristol United Kingdom
+2. Population Health Sciences, Bristol Medical School, University of Bristol Bristol United Kingdom ([ROR:0524sp257](https://ror.org/0524sp257))
-3. https://ror.org/013meh722 Department of Applied Mathematics and Theoretical Physics, University of Cambridge Cambridge United Kingdom
+3. Department of Applied Mathematics and Theoretical Physics, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-4. https://ror.org/02jx3x895 MRC Unit for Lifelong Health and Ageing, University College London London United Kingdom
+4. MRC Unit for Lifelong Health and Ageing, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-5. https://ror.org/02jx3x895 Centre for Longitudinal Studies, University College London London United Kingdom
+5. Centre for Longitudinal Studies, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-6. https://ror.org/056d84691 Department of Medical Epidemiology and Biostatistics, Karolinska Institutet Stockholm Sweden
+6. Department of Medical Epidemiology and Biostatistics, Karolinska Institutet Stockholm Sweden ([ROR:056d84691](https://ror.org/056d84691))
-7. https://ror.org/00vtgdb53 MRC/CSO Social and Public Health Sciences Unit, University of Glasgow Glasgow United Kingdom
+7. MRC/CSO Social and Public Health Sciences Unit, University of Glasgow Glasgow United Kingdom ([ROR:00vtgdb53](https://ror.org/00vtgdb53))
-8. https://ror.org/04h699437 Department of Health Sciences, University of Leicester Leicester United Kingdom
+8. Department of Health Sciences, University of Leicester Leicester United Kingdom ([ROR:04h699437](https://ror.org/04h699437))
-9. https://ror.org/02jx3x895 Department of Epidemiology and Public Health, University College London London United Kingdom
+9. Department of Epidemiology and Public Health, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
-10. https://ror.org/035dkdb55 AI for Science and Government, The Alan Turing Institute London United Kingdom
+10. AI for Science and Government, The Alan Turing Institute London United Kingdom ([ROR:035dkdb55](https://ror.org/035dkdb55))
-11. https://ror.org/0220mzb33 Department of Infectious Diseases, King's College London London United Kingdom
+11. Department of Infectious Diseases, King's College London London United Kingdom ([ROR:0220mzb33](https://ror.org/0220mzb33))
-12. https://ror.org/01nrxwf90 Division of Psychiatry, University of Edinburgh Edinburgh United Kingdom
+12. Division of Psychiatry, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-13. https://ror.org/00j161312 Guy’s & St Thomas’s NHS Foundation Trust London United Kingdom
+13. Guy’s & St Thomas’s NHS Foundation Trust London United Kingdom ([ROR:00j161312](https://ror.org/00j161312))

 † Corresponding author

 ## Abstract

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) antibody levels can be used to assess humoral immune responses following SARS-CoV-2 infection or vaccination, and may predict risk of future infection.
+Background:Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) antibody levels can be used to assess humoral immune responses following SARS-CoV-2 infection or vaccination, and may predict risk of future infection.
 Higher levels of SARS-CoV-2 anti-Spike antibodies are known to be associated with increased protection against future SARS-CoV-2 infection.
-However, variation in antibody levels and risk factors for lower antibody levels following each round of SARS-CoV-2 vaccination have not been explored across a wide range of socio-demographic, SARS-CoV-2 infection and vaccination, and health factors within population-based cohorts.
-Samples were collected from 9361 individuals from TwinsUK and ALSPAC UK population-based longitudinal studies and tested for SARS-CoV-2 antibodies.
+However, variation in antibody levels and risk factors for lower antibody levels following each round of SARS-CoV-2 vaccination have not been explored across a wide range of socio-demographic, SARS-CoV-2 infection and vaccination, and health factors within population-based cohorts.Methods:Samples were collected from 9361 individuals from TwinsUK and ALSPAC UK population-based longitudinal studies and tested for SARS-CoV-2 antibodies.
 Cross-sectional sampling was undertaken jointly in April-May 2021 (TwinsUK, N=4256; ALSPAC, N=4622), and in TwinsUK only in November 2021-January 2022 (N=3575).
 Variation in antibody levels after first, second, and third SARS-CoV-2 vaccination with health, socio-demographic, SARS-CoV-2 infection, and SARS-CoV-2 vaccination variables were analysed.
-Using multivariable logistic regression models, we tested associations between antibody levels following vaccination and: (1) SARS-CoV-2 infection following vaccination(s); (2) health, socio-demographic, SARS-CoV-2 infection, and SARS-CoV-2 vaccination variables.
-Within TwinsUK, single-vaccinated individuals with the lowest 20% of anti-Spike antibody levels at initial testing had threefold greater odds of SARS-CoV-2 infection over the next 6–9 months (OR = 2.9, 95% CI: 1.4, 6.0), compared to the top 20%.
+Using multivariable logistic regression models, we tested associations between antibody levels following vaccination and: (1) SARS-CoV-2 infection following vaccination(s); (2) health, socio-demographic, SARS-CoV-2 infection, and SARS-CoV-2 vaccination variables.Results:Within TwinsUK, single-vaccinated individuals with the lowest 20% of anti-Spike antibody levels at initial testing had threefold greater odds of SARS-CoV-2 infection over the next 6–9 months (OR = 2.9, 95% CI: 1.4, 6.0), compared to the top 20%.
 In TwinsUK and ALSPAC, individuals identified as at increased risk of COVID-19 complication through the UK ‘Shielded Patient List’ had consistently greater odds (two- to fourfold) of having antibody levels in the lowest 10%.
-Third vaccination increased absolute antibody levels for almost all individuals, and reduced relative disparities compared with earlier vaccinations.
-These findings quantify the association between antibody level and risk of subsequent infection, and support a policy of triple vaccination for the generation of protective antibodies.
-Antibody testing was funded by UK Health Security Agency.
+Third vaccination increased absolute antibody levels for almost all individuals, and reduced relative disparities compared with earlier vaccinations.Conclusions:These findings quantify the association between antibody level and risk of subsequent infection, and support a policy of triple vaccination for the generation of protective antibodies.Funding:Antibody testing was funded by UK Health Security Agency.
 The National Core Studies program is funded by COVID-19 Longitudinal Health and Wellbeing – National Core Study (LHW-NCS) HMT/UKRI/MRC ([MC_PC_20030] and [MC_PC_20059]).
 Related funding was also provided by the NIHR 606 (CONVALESCENCE grant [COV-LT-0009]).
 TwinsUK is funded by the Wellcome Trust, Medical Research Council, Versus Arthritis, European Union Horizon 2020, Chronic Disease Research Foundation (CDRF), Zoe Ltd and the National Institute for Health Research (NIHR) Clinical Research Network (CRN) and Biomedical Research Centre based at Guy’s and St Thomas’ NHS Foundation Trust in partnership with King’s College London.
 The UK Medical Research Council and Wellcome (Grant ref: [217065/Z/19/Z]) and the University of Bristol provide core support for ALSPAC.

 ## Introduction